Jewish Life at Camp

-From there, the entire camp is escorted by our song leaders to Crown Hall where service begins with speeches by our Counselors In Training (CIT).
-Our Kabbalat Shabbat services are amazing and are led by both our Judaics Director, our song leader and a group of volunteer campers.
-After services, we move to the dining hall for a traditional festive Shabbat meal followed by all-camp Israeli dancing on the basketballs courts and a rocking song session/concert in Crown Hall.
+From there, the entire camp is escorted by our Songleaders to Crown Hall where the service begins with speeches by our Counselors In Training (CITs).
+Our Kabbalat Shabbat services are amazing as they are led by our Services Leader, Songleader, and volunteer campers.
+After services, we move to the dining hall for a traditional festive Shabbat meal followed by all-camp Israeli dancing on the basketball courts and a song session in Crown Hall.

 Shabbat at Beber Camp wraps up with a moving Havdallah service on Saturday evening in our outdoor, lakefront amphitheater.
 We sing songs, recite the Havdallah prayers, hear from each cabin about their week and even announce the winner of cabin cleanup for the week!

 All in all, Shabbat at Beber Camp is a magical experience